Aqueduct of Valens: Ottoman period

 After the fall of Constantinople (1453) the Ottoman sultan, Mehmed the Conqueror (r.
 1444–1446, 1451–1481), repaired the system.
-The water was then used to supply the imperial palaces of Eski Sarayi and Topkapı Sarayi.
+The water was then used to supply the imperial palaces of Eski Saray (Old Palace) and Topkapı Sarayı.
 The system was enhanced by a new connection from the northeast.
 The great earthquake of 1509 destroyed the arches near the Mosque of Şehzade, which was erected some time later.
 This gave rise to the popular legend that they were cut in order to allow a better view from the nearby mosque.
 The repairs to the network continued under Bayezid II (r.
 1481–1512), who added a new line.

 Around the middle of the 16th century, Suleiman the Magnificent (r.
 1520–1566) rebuilt arches (now ogival) 47 up to 51 (counted from the west) near the Şehzade Mosque, and commissioned the imperial architect, Mimar Sinan, to add two more lines, coming from the Forest of Belgrade (Belgrad Ormanı).
 The increased flow allowed the distribution of water to the Kιrkçeşme ("Forty Fountains") quarter, situated along the aqueduct on the Golden Horn side, and so called after the many fountains built there under Suleyman.

 Under Mustafa II (r.
 1695–1703), five arches (41–45) were restored, respecting the ancient form.
 An inscription in situ, dated 1696/97, commemorates the event.
 His successor Ahmed III repaired again the distribution net.

 In 1912, a 50 m part of the aqueduct near the Fatih Mosque was pulled down.
 In the same period, a new modern Taksim ("distribution plant", lit. 'division') at the east end was erected.